 Students in Year 11 and the Sixth Form also receive invaluable careers advice as they begin to think about life after St Leonards.

 All Sixth Form pupils, whether day or boarding, are members of one of the School’s three boarding houses, in which they come under the daily, dedicated and professional care of the Housemaster/Housemistress and Resident House Assistants.
 A caring ear is therefore never far away.

 Overseas pupils will also have a UK-based guardian from the point at which they begin their studies until the point at which they leave the School.

-All pupils in Years 8-10 belong to one of three day houses, which are named after the boarding houses, Bishopshall, St Rule and Ollerenshaw.
+All boarding and day pupils belong to a competitive house (or team) made up of pupils across the year groups.
 Each house is associated with a colour, which is worn with pride by its members and associated staff members at inter-house competitions and events.
 Tremendous camaraderie is fostered by regular house meetings and inter-house competitions, enabling pupils to feel part of a strong team.

 In addition, Sixth Form pupils support younger pupils as Prefects and Senior Prefects, as well as the Head Girl, Head Boy and their Deputies.

 The School’s experienced Medical Centre staff provide expert care whenever needed and we also have a confidential Independent Listener and a chaplaincy team.